 Program Prerequisites

-Applicants who have been admitted to a degree-seeking graduate program at UCF may apply for admission to the certificate program.
+Students who have been admitted to a degree-seeking graduate program at UCF may apply for admission to the certificate program.
+Other interested applicants may also apply, but must first contact the certificate advisor to inquire about admission to the certificate program prior to applying.

 Degree Requirements